Team talking about sustainable business operations

 Reactions To The Summit

-Mixed reactions to the outcomes of COP26 have been voiced.
-However, there has been a common thread of negativity around a feeling of ‘diplomacy over substance’.
+Reactions to the outcomes of COP26 have been mixed, with a common thread of concern around a feeling of ‘diplomacy over substance’.

-Several spokespersons have stated that the event and its outputs focused on the rich, ignoring the smaller communities that are in need of assistance urgently and immediately.
+Several spokespersons have expressed that the event and its outputs focused on the wealthy, ignoring smaller communities that need urgent assistance.

-The pledges made at the summit, even if they are carried out to their target timelines, are thought not to be enough to maintain the 1.5°C goal for global temperature by many.
+Many believe that the pledges made at the summit, even if fulfilled within their timelines, will not be enough to maintain the 1.5°C goal for global temperature.

-This sentiment was exacerbated by a last-minute wording alteration from the ‘phasing out’ to ‘phasing down’ of fossil fuels, with individuals stating that the ‘watering down’ of the commitment could have damaging consequences.
+This sentiment was heightened by a last-minute wording change from ‘phasing out’ to ‘phasing down’ fossil fuels, with critics stating that the ‘watering down’ of the commitment could have damaging consequences.

-How Do The COP26 Outcomes Affect The Financial Services?
+How Do The COP26 Outcomes Affect Financial Services?

-The minds behind COP26 have specifically stated that ‘to achieve our climate goals, every company, every financial firm, every bank, insurer and investor will need to change.’
+The leaders of COP26 specifically stated that ‘to achieve our climate goals, every company, every financial firm, every bank, insurer and investor will need to change.’

-It is clear that a global effort by FS companies is needed to ensure that pledges are carried out within their specific time limits.
+It's clear that a global effort by financial services companies is essential to ensure that pledges are carried out within their specific time limits.
 Official guidance suggests that the financial industry needs to:

 • Utilise and unleash private finance.

-• Consider the effect on climate with every financial decision undertaken.
+• Consider the impact on climate with every financial decision made.

-• Remain transparent about the risks and opportunities that climate change and a net zero economy pose.
+• Be transparent about the risks and opportunities that climate change and a net-zero economy pose.

 • Reinforce the financial system to withstand the transition to net zero.